stevelukehanson/nwhomephoto/README.md

 # Photoshop Automation Workflows

+Processing images in Photoshop is an essentially manual activity: you are making lots of individual decions about different photos, and implementing changes in a way that can't be "canned".
+But many steps are routine and able to be captured by an automated process: resizeing a batch of photos, creating zip files, galleries, websites, adding such-and-such Photoshop layers.

-This software automates a number of Photoshop tasks:
+This software automates a number of these image handling tasks:

 - Copying images files from the camera card to the computer (in a nice, organized way).
 - Luminosity layers, which pastes a tungsten-illuminated image over a base sunlight-illuminated image.